 - Colour: Markings of incorrect colour, not clearly defined.
 Markings which are too spread out.

-- General: Distinct reversal of sexual type, i.e. feminine dogs or masculine bitches.
+- General appearance: Distinct reversal of sexual type, i.e. feminine dogs or masculine bitches.

 - Teeth: Overshot or undershot bite, wry mouth; lack of one incisive tooth, one canine, one premolar and one molar.